 What would YOU do for a piece of Salted Caramel Mocha Fudge?
-One piece of this fudge, and you’re going to keep wanting more!
-Easy recipe and perfect for holidays.
+Rich chocolate with swirls of caramel and topped with sea salt, this easy fudge recipe is perfect for even a beginner!

 Why this Recipe Works